 Congregational Care Committee: provides friendship and services for members of the WPC family in times of need.

-Property Management: is responsible for the policies, maintenance, contracts, and planning relating to the church’s physical plant.
+Property Management: Oversees the policies, maintenance, contracts, and planning related to the church’s campus.

 - Worship Volunteers